Best Neurology Hospital in Hyderabad for all Neurological Conditions

 11. Craniosynostosis Correction: A congenital abnormality of the infant skull is known as craniosynostosis.
 It happens when the cranial sutures, which are the fibrous joints connecting the skull's bones, close prematurely.
 This results in the development of an abnormal shape of the baby's skull.
 This procedure is carried out by making an incision on the baby's scalp, removing the affected bone, and reshaping and replacing the bone for an improved head shape, thereby increasing space for the developing brain .
 This procedure can be carried out through endoscopic or open surgery, which yields good cosmetic results with low complications.

-12. Laminectomy: It is a surgical procedure where the spinal bone (lamina) is completely or partially removed, resulting in reducing the pressure that may be placed on the spinal cord or the nerve roots as a result of an accident, a herniated disk, a stenosis (narrowing) of the canal, or tumours.
+12. Laminectomy: It is a surgical procedure where the spinal bone (lamina) is completely or partially removed, resulting in reducing the pressure that may be placed on the spinal cord or the nerve roots as a result of an accident, a herniated disk, a stenosis (narrowing) of the canal, or tumors.
 Laminectomy is indicated in patients if other medical therapies are not effective.
 Infection, blood clots in the legs or lungs, bleeding and spinal cord injury are the complications associated with the procedure.

 13. Discectomy: It is a surgical procedure used to remove the damaged portion of a disk in the spine that has its soft centre protruding through the tough outer layer.
 A herniated disk may compress the nearby nerves, resulting in pain radiating down the arms or legs.
 Discectomy is preferred if the nerve pain causes trouble in standing or walking, failure of other standard treatment for 6 to 12 weeks, such as physical therapy or steroid injections, and difficulty managing the pain in buttocks, arms, legs or chest.
 Infection, bleeding, leaking spinal fluid, and injury to adjacent spine blood vessels and nerves are the risks associated with this procedure.